 The placement test is required, but has several avenues to receive waiver including ACT or SAT scores and high school GPA.
-New ACM students should meet with the professional advising staff in the ACM Advising Center to determine eligibility.
+New ACM students should meet with the professional advising staff in the ACM Advising Center or an MLT advisor to determine eligibility for a waiver of placement tests.
 Once the tests have been scored, advising center staff will explain the results and suggest appropriate courses.